AnonMiraj/game_of_life/README.md

 - [x] actually implement the game of life logic
 - [ ] fix the scale for borders
 - [ ] try and represent each cell in a 1-bit register
+- [ ] add more cool Cellular automata
+- [ ] add a way to change between the rules and maybe even a way to set your own